 The next step in selecting database samples for comparison is to find a set of samples that are equated by length.
 When comparing an individual's sample with selected database samples, it is important to understand what portion of the database transcripts are included in the comparison.
 The default setting is to compare the target sample to samples in the database with the same number of total words (NTW).
-Other options include a comparison using the same number of analysis set utterances, the same amount of elapsed time, or the entire transcript regardless of the length.
+Other options include a comparison using the same number of analysis set utterances or the same amount of elapsed time.
 In this example, we use NTW to equate the length of the samples.
-After making this selection, you are presented with the best comparison set options varying in number of participants and number of words (Figure 4-8).
+After making this selection, you are presented with the best comparison set options varying in number of participants and number of words (Figure 4-10).